Redawt/f4-frost-guide/narrowlo.md

 ## How to structure your Load Order
 The following rules show you how to structure your load order.
 Please use these rules to sort your load order.
 An example load order can be found below if you need an example on how it should look like in the end.

+*Not all mods appear in the load order, as some don't have an esp/esl/esm plugin file.*

+*Mods like Buffout 4 won't appear in your load order for that reason.*

 ##### This is the start of the load order
 {: .hili}